tpoisot/ms_spegen_cooc/methods.md

 with $T$ rows (for the upper level, *i.e.* ectoparasites, herbivores, and pollinators) and $L$ columns (for the lower level, *i.e.* animal hosts and plants being eaten or pollinated).
-In each network, $\mathbf{M}_{ij}$ represents the existence of an interaction between species $i$ and the species $j$ [@dunne_network_2006].
+In each network, $\mathbf{M}_{ij}$ represents the existence of an interaction between species $i$ and species $j$ [@dunne_network_2006].
 For each network, we calculate size ($Z=L\times T$), and connectance ($\mathrm{Co}$, the proportion of established interactions).
 We focus our analyses on the upper trophic level, since we